carsony123/credit-risk-classification/README.md

 weighted avg       0.99      0.99      0.99     19384

-The first Model preforms the best.
-It's more precisie when it comes to determining high-risk loans.
+The first Model performs the best.
+It's more precise when it comes to determining high-risk loans.
-I wouldn't use either of these models because it's proably more important to a banking instution that high-risk loans can be identified easier or more accurately.
-With more tweaking i think we could arrive at a model that more accurately identifies High-risk loans.
+I wouldn't use either of these models because it's probably more important to a banking institution that high-risk loans can be identified easier or more accurately.
+With more tweaking I think we could arrive at a model that more accurately identifies High-risk loans.